We are excited for you as you settle in!

 Note that tenants may be charged if the repair is related to damage, abuse, or neglect caused by the tenant.

-We encourge and welcome you to introduce yourself to your neighbors!
+We encourge and welcome you to introduce yourself and your pets to your neighbors!
 Everyone wants to have a friendly, comfortable, and amicable experience with their neighbors.

 San Diego has so many activities, restaurants, and attractions to enjoy.
 Useful resources include: